 The American Gold Eagle was first struck by the United States Mint in 1986.
-The 22 karat gold bullion coins were available in four different sizes, each containing the specified weight in pure gold.
+The 22-karat gold bullion coins were available in four different sizes, each containing the specified weight in pure gold.
 This included one ounce, one-half ounce, one-quarter ounce, and one-tenth ounce sizes.
-Bullion coins have been distributed by the US Mint through a network of authorized purchasers.
+Bullion coins have been distributed by the United States Mint through a network of authorized purchasers.
 Gold Eagles are acquired for both precious metals investment and collecting purposes.

 Since the Gold Eagle bullion coins are struck to public demand, in general this demand level determines the mintages for each year.
 Some years when demand and corresponding mintages were lower, collectible value exists for the coins beyond their precious metal value.

 American Gold Eagle Notes:

 There are a total of 49,269,565 Uncirculated and 5,777,701 Proof Gold Eagles produced across all denominations from 1986 to 2023.

 The total weight of these coins is 30,565,899 ounces of gold.